 Skip advert

 Advertisement - Article continues below

-Since the original story broke via the Financial Times at the end of June, Lotus issued a statement within 24 hours: “Lotus Cars is continuing normal operations, there are no plans to close any factory.”
-It has the reassurance of the chairman of a football club backing their manager after a string of defeats.
+At the time of the rumoured factory closure, Lotus issued a statement saying: “Lotus Cars is continuing normal operations, there are no plans to close any factory.”
+It has all the reassurance of the chairman of a football club backing their manager after a string of defeats.
 Before inevitably sacking them a week later.

+Skip advert